Tour Code: 8617P2

 Duration: 9 hours

-Travel with us on the Stones and Thrones Tour to a magical landscape like no other, Visit more locations than any other tour while Travelling with the same company that actually transports the cast and crew from HBO’S Game of Thrones giving us insider knowledge other companies can only dream of.
-You can indulge your fascination for Game of Thrones or simply enjoy the breathtaking scenery, and marvel at the beauty and splendour of the Causeway Coast & Glens.
+The Stones and Thrones Tour takes you to a magical landscape like no other, Visiting more locations than any other tour where you can indulge your fascination for Game of Thrones or simply enjoy the breathtaking scenery, and marvel at the beauty and splendour of the Causeway Coast & Glens.
 On this adventure, we also spend approximately 1.5 Hours visiting the Giant's Causeway.This is a unique day tour where you can explore the scenic splendour of the seven kingdoms and see where many of the pivotal 'Game of Thrones' scenes were shot!
-See magical landscapes like no other, Marvel at the beauty of the UNESCO-Listed Giants Causeway along with the Carrick-a-Rede Rope Bridge.
+See magical landscapes like no other, Take in the beauty of the UNESCO-Listed Giants Causeway along with the Carrick-a-Rede Rope Bridge.

 The first stop will be Carncastle (Nights Watch Beheading).
 It was here on the windswept Antrim Plateau that Game of Thrones kicked off in dramatic fashion with Ned Stark beheading the Night’s Watch deserter, witnessed by Jon Snow, Theon Greyjoy, and the Stark brothers Robb and Bran; and where Catelyn captures Tyrion Lannister whom she suspects of trying to kill her son.
 When Bran, Rickon, Osha, and Hodor head north to The Wall it is also from the land above Cairncastle that they take a last look back at Winterfell.